coalton-lang/coalton/docs/intro-to-coalton.md

     Green
     Blue)

-  ;; Type class instance are defined with the define-instance keyword (define-instance (Eq Color)
+  ;; Typeclass instances are defined with the define-instance keyword (define-instance (Eq Color)
     (define (== a b)
       (match (Tuple a b)